zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 - <b>`n_bits`</b> (int, Dict\[str, int\]):  Number of bits to quantize the model.
 If an int is passed  for n_bits, the value will be used for quantizing inputs and weights.
 If a dict is  passed, then it should contain "op_inputs" and "op_weights" as keys with  corresponding number of quantization bits so that:
   \- op_inputs : number of bits to quantize the input values
-  \- op_weights: number of bits to quantize the learned parameters  Default to 8.
+  \- op_weights: number of bits to quantize the learned parameters.
+Default to 8.

 ______________________________________________________________________